typesupply/opentype-cookbook/readme.md

 # Introduction

 OpenType features allow fonts to behave smartly.
-This behavior can do simple things like change text to small caps or they can do complex things like insert swashes, alternates and ligatures to make text in a script font feel handmade.
+This behavior can do simple things like change text to small caps or they can do complex things like insert swashes, alternates and ligatures to make text set in a script font feel handmade.
 This document aims to be a designer friendly introduction to understanding and developing these features.
 The goal is not to teach you how to write a small caps feature or a complex script feature.
 Rather, the goal is to teach you the logic and techniques for developing features.
 Once you understand those, you'll be able to create features of your own design.

 This document is written with the assumption that you have a basic working knowledge of the structure of a font.
 You need to know the differences between characters and glyphs, understand the coordinate system in glyphs and so on.

-(make a note about writing direction. that the examples show LTR, but the features are language agnostic.)
+OpenType is writing direction agnostic, but the examples in this document are for left to right writing systems.
+Refer to the official specifications for further information on this matter.

 # Foundation Concepts

-Before we get into writing any code, let's first establish what we are actually building and how it actually works.
+Before we get into writing any code, let's first establish what we are actually building and how it works.
 This is probably the toughest thing to understand about OpenType features, but understanding the underlying mechanics will free you to build new and innovative features of your own.

 ## Structures

 In OpenType we can define behaviors that we want to happen upon request from users.
 For example, the user may decide that text should be displayed with small caps.
 You, the type designer, can define which glyphs should be changed when this request is made by the user.
-These behaviors are defined in "features."
+These behaviors are defined in features.
 Features can do two things: they can substitute glyphs and they can adjust the positions of glyphs.

-The actual behavior within the features are defined with "rules."
+The actual behavior within the features are defined with rules.
 Following the small caps example above, you can define a rule that states that the a glyph should be replaced with A.sc.

 Within a feature, it is often necessary to group a set of rules together.
-This group of rules is called a "lookup."
+This group of rules is called a lookup.

 Visually, you can think of features, lookups and rules like this: